May 23, 2023

 Do not bleach your hair twice in one day!
 This can cause your hair to break off and leave your hair discolored.

-Bleached hair can fade, but it does not return to your natural hair color.
-Over time, the toner washes out, becoming darker or dull, leading to yellow pigments reappearing.
-When bleached hair fades, it usually turns brassy or orange.
+Yes, bleached hair can fade, but it doesn’t revert to your natural hair color.
+As time passes, the toner washes out, causing the color to become darker or dull, with yellow pigments reemerging.
+Typically, faded bleached hair tends to turn brassy or orange.

 I had to listen to what my hair needed...my curls are finally ready to take in some moisture again!!!

 - renee, Stylist Liaison

 “I truly couldn't have gotten through this without her knowledge, advice and support...after suffering from Hygral Fatigue and getting tons of advice @themestizamuse.”